-The next time someone says that faith is a leap, point your friend to the Bible’s definition and explain that faith is not a leap into the dark, but a leap into the light of reason!
+The next time someone says that faith is an irrational leap, point your friend to the Bible’s definition and explain that faith is not a leap into the dark, but a leap into the light of reason!

 - A lecture by Richard Dawkins extracted from The Nullifidian (December 1994), http://richarddawkins.net/articles/89.

 - Richard Dawkins, The God Delusion, (New York: Houghton Mifflin, 2006), 308.